youldash/DRL-Continuous-Control/REPORT.md

 Total runtime 193.82 minutes.
 ```

-Although the environment was solved in lesser time as we compared it against the plain **DN** approach, the number of episodes reached were a little higher than the **benchmark** `model` configuration.
+In this training round the agents did in fact reach the targeted average score of `+30` over `100` consecutive episodes, and over all agents.
+The number of episodes were reportedly `21` (*i.e.* `121` + the initial `100` training episodes).

 ## Conclusion and Future Work

-This report presented out work in training an agent to solve the environment, while considering varying architectures to determine which `model` configuration would be deemed the best in our experiments.
-In all attempts the results shown in the [first part](https://github.com/youldash/DRL-Continuous-Control/blob/master/REPORT.md#the-deep-q-network-algorithm) set the benchmark for future attempts.
+This report presented out work in training an agent to solve the environment, while considering varying architectures to determine which `agent` configuration would be deemed the best in our experiments.
+In all attempts the results shown in the [this part](https://github.com/youldash/DRL-Continuous-Control/blob/master/REPORT.md#the-training-notebook) set the benchmark for future attempts.

 The work presented herein was made possible using Udacity's [NVIDIA Tesla K80 accelerator GPU](https://www.nvidia.com/en-gb/data-center/tesla-k80/) architecture.
 In future works we plan on implementing (and training all agents) locally using NVIDIA GPUs (both internally, and externally mounted using eGPU enclosures).

-Although the [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952) memory buffer algorithm was mentioned above, we did not fully test its implementation and made this a possible "future work" attempt.

-With the possibility of reaching better outcomes by tweaking the parameters a bit (as seen above), perhaps it it noteworthy to include other state-of-the-art algorithm implementations and compare them against our **benchmark**.
-These of which include (and are not limited to) the following:
+With the possibility of reaching better outcomes by tweaking the parameters a bit (as seen above), perhaps it it noteworthy to include other state-of-the-art algorithm implementations and compare them against our work.
+These of which include (and are not limited to) the points discussed next.

+### Alternatives to Deep Deterministic Policy Gradients

+* The [Proximal Policy Optimization (PPO)](https://medium.com/@jonathan_hui/rl-proximal-policy-optimization-ppo-explained-77f014ec3f12) algorithm (see [this paper](https://arxiv.org/abs/1707.06347)) is a good alternative to solving the environment using DDPG.
+According to the [published benchmarks](https://arxiv.org/pdf/1604.06778.pdf), the PPO strategy also shows better results in continuous control tasks.
+Perhaps, with the possibility of reaching better outcomes in the future, further implementations using this strategy might well be included this repository (for public benefit).
+* As highlighted in [this section](https://github.com/youldash/DRL-Continuous-Control#distributed-training) of the repo (*i.e.* under **Distributed Training**), implementations using the [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) algorithms are indeed worthy of investigation, and comparison to the work presented herein.
-* [Distributional-DQNs](https://arxiv.org/abs/1707.06887) by Marc G. Bellemare, Will Dabney, and Rémi Munos.
+* The [Distributional-DQNs](https://arxiv.org/abs/1707.06887) by Marc G. Bellemare, Will Dabney, and Rémi Munos, is yet another good candidate for further investigation.
-* [Noisy Networks](https://arxiv.org/abs/1706.10295) by Meire Fortunato, Mohammad Gheshlaghi Azar, Bilal Piot, Jacob Menick, Ian Osband, Alex Graves, Vlad Mnih, Remi Munos, Demis Hassabis, Olivier Pietquin, Charles Blundell, and Shane Legg.
-* [Asynchronous Methods for DRL](https://arxiv.org/abs/1602.01783) by Volodymyr Mnih, Adrià Puigdomènech Badia, Mehdi Mirza, Alex Graves, Timothy P. Lillicrap, Tim Harley, David Silver, and Koray Kavukcuoglu.
+* [Asynchronous Methods for DRL](https://arxiv.org/abs/1602.01783) by Volodymyr Mnih, Adrià Puigdomènech Badia, Mehdi Mirza, Alex Graves, Timothy P. Lillicrap, Tim Harley, David Silver, and Koray Kavukcuoglu, is yet another good reference to investigate.
 * And others...